Select Page

 A Creative Community Grounded in Indigenous Values

 The Institute of American Indian Arts has played a key role in the direction and shape of Native expression for over 50 years.
-The IAIA MFA in Creative Writing, now in its eighth year, is expanding on this legacy, graduating successful writers who are making distinct contributions to the body of Native American and world literatures.
+The IAIA MFA in Creative Writing, now in its eleventh year, is expanding on this legacy, graduating successful writers who are making distinct contributions to the body of Native American and world literatures.

 “From the beginning to the end, every one of my workshops was powerful and compassionate and gave me tools to make my writing better.
 I sold my book less than a year after I graduated.
 It wouldn’t have been the book it is without this program, without the guidance that I got there.
 There’s nothing else like it.”